Configure FTP/SFTP on Hypernode

 SFTP for the default user

-After SFTP has been enabled on your hypernode, you will be able to login with the default app user credentials.
+You can login with the default app user credentials.
 The below instructions will cover the basics on how to configure this using FileZilla.

 Generate an SSH keypair

-Once SFTP has been enabled, please generate a keypair (a private and a public key).
+Start by generating a keypair (a private and a public key).
 This can be done through a Terminal (Linux and Mac OSX have this program pre-installed) or through PuTTY.
 How to do this is covered in this article.

 Add your public key to the SSH Keymanager